The Enigma of Kaspar Hauser

 The Enigma of Kaspar Hauser (Jeder für sich und Gott gegen alle; lit.
-Every Man for Himself and God Against All) is a 1974 West German drama film written and directed by Werner Herzog and starring Bruno Schleinstein (credited as Bruno S.) and Walter Ladengast.
+Every Man for Himself and God Against All) is a 1974 West German drama film written and directed by Werner Herzog and starring Bruno S. and Walter Ladengast.
 The film closely follows the real story of foundling Kaspar Hauser, using the text of actual letters found with Hauser.

 Plot

-The film follows Kaspar Hauser, who has lived the first seventeen years of his life chained in a tiny cellar with only a toy horse to occupy his time, devoid of all human contact except for a man, wearing a black overcoat and top hat, who fed him.
+The film follows Kaspar Hauser, who has lived the first seventeen years of his life chained in a tiny cellar with only a toy horse to occupy his time, devoid of all human contact except for a man wearing a black overcoat and top hat, who fed him.

 One day, in 1828, the same man takes Hauser out of his cell, teaches him a few phrases, and how to walk, before leaving him in the town of Nuremberg.
 Hauser becomes the subject of much curiosity, and is exhibited in a circus before being rescued by Professor Georg Friedrich Daumer, who patiently attempts to transform him.

 Hauser soon learns to read and write, and develops unorthodox approaches to logic and religion; but music is what pleases him most.
 He attracts the attention of academics, clergy and nobility.
 He is then physically attacked by the same unknown man who brought him to Nuremberg.
 The attack leaves him unconscious with a bleeding head.
 He recovers, but is again mysteriously attacked; this time, stabbed in the chest.

-Hauser rests in bed describing visions he has had of nomadic Berbers in the Sahara Desert, and then dies.
+Hauser rests in bed describing visions he has had of nomadic Berbers in the Sahara, and then dies.
 An autopsy reveals an enlarged liver and cerebellum.

 Cast

-The casting and character names are based on the submission to the Academy of Motion Picture Arts & Sciences.
+The casting and character names are based on the submission to the Academy of Motion Picture Arts & Sciences: